A Gazetteer of Dulwich Roads and Place Names

 First identified as such on a Surrey map of 1789.
 Reputedly a corruption of Heron Hill, being supposedly a haunt of that species, but more probably identifiable with 'Le Herne', a local field-name recorded c.1490.
 The road was so named in 1883, and marks part of the north- western boundary of the old Manor of Dulwich.

 HILLSBOROUGH ROAD, S.E.22

-HILVERSUM CRESCENT, S.E.22 see EAST DULWICH GROVE ESTATE
+HILVERSUM CRESCENT, S.E.22 see ARNHEM WAY

 HITHERWOOD DRIVE, S.E.19

 Turning south from Kingswood Drive, and emerging into College Road.
 Hither Wood was not one of the Dulwich Woods, although there is one reference, on the 1808 Estate Map, to Hither Kings Wood (to distinguish it from Further Kings Wood).

 HOGARTH COURT, S.E.19

 Off Fountain Drive.
-Presumably named in 1970 after William Hogarth, the 18th century artist, represented by two paintings in Dulwich Picture Gallery.
+Presumably named after William Hogarth, the 18th century artist, represented by two paintings in Dulwich Picture Gallery.

 HOLLINGBOURNE ROAD, S.E.24

-HOWARD WAY, S.E.22 see LORDSHIP LANE ESTATE
+HOWARD WAY, S.E.22 see BARCLAY WAY